 One of the most important things you can pack is some good-quality sunscreen (and plenty of it).
 In many surf destinations, sunscreen can be pretty expensive and it’s almost always worse quality than what you can get at home.
 It’s a good idea to try and bring with you all the sunscreen you’ll need.

 To protect from strong sun and stay on in the water, make sure you have some good face sunscreen with zinc and a high SPF.
 We’re big fans of Sun Bum’s Signature Sun Care line.
 This zinc-based formula is fragrance-free so it won’t sting your eyes and it’s really effective at staying on in and out the water.
-Our go-to sunscreens are:
+Our go-to sunscreens in the past have been:

 - Sum Bum Signature SPF Face Stick / Tinted